ecls-cdm/cdm/README.md

 fill some of the tables.
 Make sure to visit our repository regularly to stay updated on the state of the expansion and its first official release!

-*August 2024, The ECLS CDM research group*
+*October 2024, The ECLS CDM research group*